smithy-lang/smithy/docs/source/1.0/spec/core/type-refinement-traits.rst

 The following table describes the default zero value of each kind of shape.
-Programming languages and code generators that cannot initialize structure members with the following default values SHOULD continue to represent those members as nullable as this is semantically equivalent to the default zero value.
+Programming languages and code generators that cannot initialize structure members with the following default values SHOULD represent those members as nullable as this is semantically equivalent to the default zero value.

 .. list-table::
     :header-rows: 1